mwpowellhtx/ExtensionsJS/README.md

 * I would like to distribute minified versions of the packaged files.
 However, until it is, right now it is not a very high priority in the early stages.

+* I would also like to provide IntelliSense style comments to the features.
+However, like with minification, this is a low priority right at the moment.

 * The current features are by no means exhaustive.
 Contributions are welcome; the only thing I ask is that you include sensible *unit tests*, of a sort, through the embedded HTML files (not intended for distribution).